Tuesday, October 12, 2010

 3. Books for Babies and Beyond

-When thinking about objects for fun and play, I bet a lot of you would not automatically include books in that category.
+When thinking about objects for fun and play and all the smartphones us moms use, I bet a lot of you would not automatically include books in that category.
 Reconsider that picture books are a form of entertainment, a way that you can spend quality time with your child, and a source that stimulates young intellectual development.
 With advantages like that, who wouldn't want to include at least some reading (starting with picture books for the very young) in playtime?

 4. Creativity is Only Limited by Your Child's Imagination

 I have always been amazed at what kids will create if you just give them a pile of odds and ends and a few simple craft materials.
 When I gave my second grader an old cardboard box, some pipe cleaners, yarn, packing shredding, poster paints, and glue he created the horse in a pasture you see at the top of this blogpost.
 In my wildest dreams I would have never thought of such an original idea on my own.
-The lesson here is that EVERY child with normal motor skills can create something really imaginative if you just provide some tools for them to create with.
-Remember: allowing creativity is an important way to help child grow while also having fun.
+The lesson here is that EVERY child with the proper motor skills can create something really imaginative if you just provide some tools for them to create with.
+Remember: giving a kid opportunities to be creative is an important way to help child grow and learn to problem solve, all while having fun.

 5. Fresh Air Family Fun During All Four Seasons

 Fresh air has been proven to be physically and emotionally good for kids and adults.
 So whenever possible, try and spend some time together outdoors each day, whether it's winter, spring, summer or fall doing something fun.
 Take a small child to a local park, dressing them properly according to the weather.
+And don't forget the sunblock, no matter what season it is.
 For an older kid, how about taking a bike adventure together around the neighborhood?

 6. Special Toys and Activities Just for Rainy Days